 On Linux a very comfortable method is available to check which license and license server are being used.
 Create the enviornment variable FLEXLM_DIAGNOSTICS, assign it value 3 and invoke any of the tools: icc, ifort, amplxe-cl, inpxe-cl or idbc.
 For example:

-Create the INTEL_LMD_DEBUG enviornment variable, assing it a log file name and invoke any of the tools: icc, ifort, amplxe-cl, or inspxe-cl.
+Create the INTEL_LMD_DEBUG enviornment variable, assigning it a log file name and invoke the compiler, such as icc.
 Search the logfile for any occurrence of the string SMSAxxxxxxxx.
 This 8-characters suffix is the serial number of the product that was used by invoking the product.
 For example:

-Open an Intel Software Development Product command prompt from the Start menu, create the INTEL_LMD_DEBUG enviornment variable, assing it a log file name and invoke any of the tools: icl, ifort, amplxe-cl or inspxe-cl.
+Open an Intel Software Development Product command prompt from the Start menu, create the INTEL_LMD_DEBUG environment variable, assigning it a log file name and invoke the compiler, such as icl.
 Search the logfile for any occurrence of the string SMSAxxxxxxxx.
 This 8-characters suffix is the serial number of the product that was used by invoking the product.
 For example:

 You can run a single license server to manage a combined license for different client operating systems.
-The license server can run on Windows, Linux or OS X. In a heterogeneous environment it may be required to specify the full license server name including the full primary DNS suffix or the IP address in the license files of the clients.
+The license server can run on Windows* or Linux*.
+In a heterogeneous environment it may be required to specify the full license server name including the full primary DNS suffix or the IP address in the license files of the clients.

 In order to have full functionality of floating licensing service it is strongly recommended to use a license manager version that is specified for use with your product (please refer to the 'System Requirements' in the product release notes).
-Incompatible Intel license manager versions may result in reduced functionality when updating products on your client machines; for example they may not detect existing product activations or allow product activation via license server.
+Incompatible Intel® Software License Manager versions may result in reduced functionality when updating products on your client machines; for example they may not detect existing product activations or allow product activation via license server.

 If you encounter problems updating products try one of the following workarounds: